Ahsan, Abdullah, Dhuraf reach second round

 Ahsan beat Moosa Faisal 6-4, 6-4 and Abdullah overpowered Abdul Qadir 6-4, 4-6, 10-7 in the first round.
 Dhuraf got walkover against Abdullah Aftab.

-In the first round of men’s singles, Uzair Katchi thrashed Mustafa Burney 6-0, 6-1, Mushab Umair smashed Raheel Shabbir 6-0, 6-3, Ahmed Khalid beat Daniyal Khaliq 6-0, 7-5, Shoaib Abbas defeated Saad Ahmed 6-1, 6-1, and Shahid Aman won against Shahmeer Usman 6-4, 7-6.
-Azhar Katchi got walkover against Saad Salim.
+In the first round of men’s singles, Uzair Katchi thrashed Mustafa Burney 6-0, 6-1.